Fauna

 Western Gray Squirrels are often spotted along the trail and can be almost comical in their running up and down trees, gnawing on acorns, and generally scurrying around.

-They will sometimes allow you to take their picture up close and personal, especially if you have a camera with zoom capabilities.
+They are curious creatures and will sometimes allow you to take their picture up close and personal, especially if you have a camera with zoom capabilities.
 Squirrels help to plant trees, as they put acorns into the ground that are not always fetched for eating, which end up growing into new trees.

 Rattlesnakes are also a part of this environment.
-I encountered one on the day that I am writing this, although it is rare.
+I encountered one on the day of this writing, although it is rare.
 Some summers, after hiking the trail almost every day, I see none.
 And other seasons I encounter a rattlesnake once or maybe twice.
 Just be careful, particularly in the spring.

 A Red-Tailed Hawk.